Concept drift: Examples

-In a fraud detection application the target concept may be a binary attribute fraudulent with values "yes" or "no" that indicates whether a given transaction is fraudulent.
-Or, in a weather prediction application, there may be several target concepts such as temperature, pressure, and humidity.

 The behavior of the customers in an online shop may change over time.
 For example, if weekly merchandise sales are to be predicted, and a predictive model has been developed that works satisfactorily.
 The model may use inputs such as the amount of money spent on advertising, promotions being run, and other metrics that may affect sales.
 The model is likely to become less and less accurate over time – this is concept drift.
 In the merchandise sales application, one reason for concept drift may be seasonality, which means that shopping behavior changes seasonally.
 Perhaps there will be higher sales in the winter holiday season than during the summer, for example.
 Concept drift generally occurs when the covariates that comprise the data set begin to explain the variation of your target set less accurately — there may be some confounding variables that have emerged, and that one simply cannot account for, which renders the model accuracy to progressively decrease with time.
 Generally, it is advised to perform health checks as part of the post-production analysis and to re-train the model with new assumptions upon signs of concept drift.